NGIOproject/nextgenio-docs/user_guide/perftools.rst

 the runtime spent on different sections of the application.

-By selecting any section of the runtime (in the upper panels) and left clicking in the higlighted region, it is possible to zoom in on a certain time.
+By selecting any section of the runtime (in the upper panels) and left clicking in the highlighted region, it is possible to zoom in on a certain time.
 Right clicking will zoom out again.

 .. note::